lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 important.
 It kills a lot of discussions around technology.
 It keeps priorities focused on what matters for your company and your product.
 This discussion plays a major role in "developers' speed".
-I'm not looking at their code, I'm looking at features they write.
-And that's what I told to the developer who left slow.
+I'm not looking at their code, I'm looking at the features they write.
+And that's what I told to the developer who felt slow.
 She does the first two steps kinda "slow" but we don't need to do almost anything in the third step.
 I like that and while explaining to her I feel she's pretty fast I figure out I could share those ideas I have as other people may benefit and figure out they're not as slow as